•

 • generally working a lot

-• also boardgames, walks, sports, with bonus fireworks on 20 August
+• also boardgames, walks, sports

 • retro meeting (mad, sad, glad format)